Harvard’s Legacy, Cuba’s Challenge

 The Botanical Garden in fact engaged in a variety of pursuits.
 Wartime appeals from Washington led to experiments with rubber trees.
 Research on tropical food crops reflected Edwin Atkins’s initial wish that the Garden, as one of its goals, address the island’s general welfare.
 Rare botanical specimens were exchanged with facilities all over the world.
 Tree saplings were cultivated for reforestation efforts at Soledad and neighboring estates, and landscaping plants were dispatched to the new U.S. base at Guantanamo Bay.
 By the 1950s, Harvard was using the Garden for summer courses in Tropical Botany.
 The Garden became a local tourist destination as well, provoking worried accounts of thirsty plant lovers’ needs for potable water and more general supervision.

 The Castro Revolution, and the following downward spiral in U.S.-Cuban relations, provoked an extended hiatus in the Harvard connection.
-Operations were gradually reduced as of 1959, and direct financial support ceased as of September, 1961.
+Operations were gradually reduced as of 1959.
+Expatriate staff members sought other jobs, and the University relocated three anti-Castro employees off the island.
+Direct financial support ceased as of September, 1961, and a straw-clutching skeleton office in Cambridge closed soon after.
 The Cuban government took over the facility, and has managed it ever since.
 New possibilities for collaborative teaching and research may now, after more than a generation, be on the horizon: the Harvard-Garden relationship may have life in it yet.